spareinetrip/stremula-1/README.md

 - Verify u/egortech is still posting Formula 1 content
 - Check server logs for authentication errors

+### Can't access from another device on local network
+- Make sure both devices are on the same WiFi/LAN network
+- Check that the server is running: `curl http://localhost:7003/manifest.json`
+- Verify firewall allows connections on port 7003
+- Try accessing from the same device first to verify the server works

 ### Torrent downloads taking too long or getting stuck
 - The fetcher now uses a 1-minute timeout for new Real Debrid torrent downloads (reduced from 5 minutes)
 - For existing torrents that are still downloading, the fetcher will: